Joseph Vincent Brennan: Bishop of Fresno

 On March 5, 2019, Brennan was named bishop of Fresno by Pope Francis.
 He was installed on May 2, 2019.

+Anglican controversy

+In April 2026, Brennan participated in a ceremony for the consecration of an Anglican bishop.
+Brennan was not listed among the consecrating bishops, however, footage and photographs show Brennan standing with Anglican clergy during the ceremony.

+His participation was viewed by some as "active participation in a non-Catholic ordination ceremony", which is forbidden under the 1983 Code of Canon Law.
+Pope Leo XIII previously declared Anglican orders "null and void" in Apostolicae curae (1896).
+No disciplinary action has been publicly taken against Brennan since the incident.

 Viewpoints

 Abortion

 Brennan opposes abortion.
 When Archbishop Salvatore J. Cordileone announced that the Speaker of the House of Representatives, San Francisco resident Nancy Pelosi, was prohibited from receiving communion in the Archdiocese of San Francisco, Brennan supported the decision.

 Unions

 In August 2022, Brennan marched with farm workers in support of the 2022 Agricultural Labor Relations Voting Choice Act enacted by the California State Legislature.
 The bill allowed farm workers to use mail-in ballots for union elections.

 Vaccinations

 In November 2020, during the COVID-19 pandemic, Brennan urged Catholics not to take the COVID-19 vaccines.
 He claimed that embryonic stem cells used in the development of these vaccines violated Catholic ethics.